HydrefLab/laravel-adr/README.md

 ```
 in your routes file.

+#### Resource actions

 Actions are thin controllers.
 One resource controller in Laravel corresponds to 7 (!) actions.
 Register routes for all
-that actions can be quite bothersome.
-This package provides a mechanism to register your resource-like actions routes the
+actions can be quite bothersome.
+This package provides a mechanism to register your resource-like actions routes in the
 same way as registering resource controller.

 Let's assume that we have `Users` resource actions: